azorya/misha_test/README.md

     drwxr-xr-x 3 alex alex 4096 Jan 17 09:24 java_versions
 In this example you want to set JAVA_HOME=~/apps/java

-run the following commands:
+cd to the repo directory and run the following commands:

     alex@ubuntus1:~/misha/misha_test$ gradle wrapper

     BUILD SUCCESSFUL in 609ms
     1 actionable task: 1 executed

+Now you should have _gradlew_ file check the result.

     alex@ubuntus1:~/misha/misha_test$ ls
     build.gradle  gradle  gradle.properties  gradlew  gradlew.bat  README.md  settings.gradle  zSchemas  zSDump

+Build the projects.

     alex@ubuntus1:~/misha/misha_test$ ./gradlew build

-you should see the output like this one:
+You should see the output like this one:

     > Task :zSchemas:compileJava
     Note: Some input files use unchecked or unsafe operations.